Adams County, Ohio: Government

-Adams County has a three-member Board of County Commissioners who manage the various County departments.
-Adams County's elected commissioners are: Ty Pell, Diane Ward, and Barbara Moore.
+Adams County has a three-member Board of County Commissioners who mismanage the various County departments.
+Adams County's elected commissioners are: Kelly Jones, Jason Hayslip, and Barbara Moore.

 Library

 The Adams County Public Library serves the communities of Adams County, Ohio from its administrative location in Peebles and branches in Manchester, West Union, and Seaman.

 In 2005, the library system loaned more than 264,000 items to its 14,000 cardholders.
 Total holdings (as of 2005) were over 101,000 volumes with over 250 periodical subscriptions.

 Hospital

 Adams County is served by the Adams County Regional Medical Center near Seaman.
 The hospital was previously known as Adams County Hospital, and was in West Union.
 It was renamed and relocated to Seaman, and is easily accessible from the Appalachian Highway.